victorlaerte/task-interdependence/Building an Initial Theory of Task Interdependence in Software Development Teams A Case Study.md

 Center for Informatics

 Federal University of Pernambuco
-#
-[ANNOTATION:

-BY 'Victor Laerte de Oliveira'
-ON '2017-01-26T23:02:00'VL
-NOTE: 'Algumas pessoas traduzem, outras não.
-Não sei como vc prefere fazer'
-NOTE: '']

 Recife, PE, Brazil.

 gmc3@cin.ufpe.br, vlo2@cin.ufpe.br, ccbll@cin.ufpe.br, mdss@cin.ufpe.br, jgbl@cin.ufpe.br, fabio@cin.ufpe.br

 _Abstract_ – Context: Task interdependence is one of the social characteristics of work design, which is related to some authors to the level of interaction between team members and their results.
 In software engineering, work is strongly team-based.
-In recent years more research has been conducted with the aim of investigating the interactions between people and teamwork in software engineering.
+In recent years, more research has been conducted with the aim of investigating the interactions between people and teamwork in software engineering.
 However, few initiatives are associated with work design, especially related to task interdependence in software engineering.
 Goal: Investigate the perception of the individuals in a software development team about task interdependence and their impacts on teamwork dynamics, as well as to propose an initial theory that explains the phenomenon.
 Method: We investigated a team of implementers**
 #
 [ANNOTATION: